Dutch Hit By First Snowstorm In A Decade As Europe Shivers - UrduPoint

 Belgium, which also neighbours the Netherlands, received a light dusting of snow but was expecting a big temperature drop as the week progresses.

-In Britain, the authorities issued an amber weather warning in southeast England for what local media dubbed the "Beast from the East II".
+In Britain, the Met Office issued an amber weather warning in southeast England for what local media dubbed the "Beast from the East II".

-The first "beast" in 2018 caused 10 days of snow in Britain.
+The first "beast" in 2018 dumped 10 days of snow in Britain.

 The current warning is for roads becoming blocked by deep snow and disruptions to bus, rail and air travel.

-The UK was "starting to see the whites of the eyes" of the storm, according to BBC weather.
+The UK was "starting to see the whites of the eyes" of the storm, according to BBC forecasters, adding Manston in Kent, southeast England, had seen 14 centimetres of snow by Sunday evening.

 Coronavirus testing sites in two counties in eastern England were also forced to close by the weather, the BBC reported.